ORNL/curifactory/sphinx/source/getting_started.rst

 ------

-A **stage** represents a small, well-defined abstraction around portions of research code to process some set of inputs and create a set of outputs.
-A stage takes some action given a record and the requested inputs from that record’s state, evaluates some code, and returns values that are then stored in the record’s state.
+A **stage** represents a small, well-defined abstraction around portions of research code which process some set of inputs and create a set of outputs.
+A stage acts on a given record by taking the requested inputs from that record’s state, evaluating some code, and returning values that are then stored in the record’s state.
 This is implemented with a ``@stage`` decorator which takes an array of string input names and an array of string output names.
 Functions with the ``@stage`` decorator must accept a record as the first argument.

-Inside the stage, the passed record can be used to obtain the arguments necessary to parameterize the computation, via the ``record.args`` attribute.
+Inside the stage, the record parameter can be used to obtain the arguments necessary to parameterize the computation, via the ``record.args`` attribute.

 In the example below, we’ve defined a very simple stage that will store a number in the record’s state under the “initial_value” key.

-Running a stage works by simply calling the function and passing it the desired record.
+Running a stage works by calling the function and passing it the record.
 The record itself is changed in-place, but it is also directly returned from the stage call.
-This allows functionally chaining stages, as will be shown later.
+This allows functionally chaining stages, which we demonstate later on.

 .. code-block:: ipython3